Haunted New Orleans Hotels

 Lafitte Guest House

 The beautiful Lafitte Guest House on Bourbon Street offers its own thrills.
-Items are known to move around the house - a brush from a table to a chair or pad of paper from a nightstand to a desk.
+Items are known to move around the house — a brush atop a table to a chair or pad of paper on a nightstand to a whole desk.
 The ghost seems to be the young daughter of the original owners.
 She succumbed to an early demise when she fell down the staircase and died “way back in the 1800s,” says a Lafitte Guest House employee, “but her spirit lives on in the house.”
-The young girl ripples as she move, her long blond hair streaming across her nightgown as she moves across the second floor hallway - but never making it back down the stairs again.
+The young girl ripples as she moves, her long, blonde hair streaming across her nightgown as she roams across the second floor hallway.

 Hotel Provincial